BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 Side note: For imports raw data gets first sorted by modification timestamp of the import files to guarantee correct import order when importing data from multiple files at once.
 Raw data items with the same modification timestamp are ordered by raw data fields as described above.

 When you want to import the items exactly as they are in the import file, you can use the special field `__index`.
 When you add this as your first raw data field, the items are processed in the same order as they are in the import file.

+### Special attributes

+All source data types support the following special fields:

+- `__updated`: contains the UNIX timestamp of the last modification of the import resource.
+For file-based imports this is the modification timestamp, for Pimcore elements it is the maximum value of the `modificationDate`s of the currently processed element itself and all its dependent elements.
+- `__source`: contains the file system path to the currently processed file.
+This can be useful when the import resource is a folder or URL but you want to forward / reuse it on a follow-up dataport.
+- `__index`: contains the index of the currently processed item in the context of the current raw data extraction.
+This is mainly being used to [process import data in the same order as in the import file](#define-order-of-import).
+- `__all`: contains all import data in one field.
+This can be useful if the structure of the file to be imported is dynamic (e.g. for example when importing technical data for products of different product groups, when the products of each group are in separate files which differ in the columns as they have different technical data attributes)
+- `__count`: Number of total items.
+When importing multiple files this will be the total count of items of all processed files.

 ## Attribute mapping